Do You Need To Worry About Vitamin D In The Summer?

 Yes, vitamin D is made by sunshine.
 However, in the northern latitudes, the sun is only strong enough to stimulate vitamin D production in your skin 3 to 4 months a year, typically from May through August.
-During these months, your skin will make enough D to support good blood levels, if you are outside for at least 20 minutes a day, without sunscreen, typically between 10am and 2 pm, in shorts and a tank top.
+During these months, your skin will make enough D to maintain good levels of the vitamin in your blood, if you are outside for at least 20 minutes a day, without sunscreen, typically between 10 am and 2 pm, in shorts and a tank top.

 In other words: your arms and legs need to be fully exposed without sunscreen during peak hours of maximum sun.

 So if you walk or exercise outside, spend time in the garden or other outdoor activities regularly, and don’t use sunscreen every minute, you're probably OK taking the summer months off.
 But honestly, most of the patients I see don’t have an appreciable bump in their Vitamin D levels in the summer.
 They simply don’t get as much exposure as they think they need to stay on their normal regimen.
 And that could be you.

 While I am certainly not advocating no sunscreen, I do think it would be OK to spend 20 minutes without it, if you're trying to get your D. Then go and slather up with a broad spectrum SPF!

 Here are my suggestions:

 - If your vitamin D levels were in a good range before the summer (above 40 ng/mL) and you're outside most days during peak hours, you can probably take the summer off.

 - If your vitamin D levels were low before the summer, or if you aren’t outside much without sunscreen during the middle of the day, you should continue your supplement.

 - In my experience, 2000 IU (50 mcg)/day of vitamin D is the minimum amount to maintain your levels.
 If you're trying to raise them, double the dose to 4000 IU (100 mcg)/day for three months or until you're tested again.